 Bring your swimwear and stop off for a mineral-packed exfoliating salt mud mask – said to improve blood circulation and hydrate the skin – at Salinico, a rustic spa shack in the salt flats.
 Fancy a beach day?
 Trip out to Costa Nova, a huge sandy beach known for its distinctive striped houses.

-Blessed with pristine beaches, restaurants serving brine-fresh seafood and cobbled streets lined with whitewashed fisherman’s houses, Porto Covo is also the gateway to the Costa Vicentina nature reserve where you’ll find Portugal’s wildest stretch of coastline.
+Blessed with pristine beaches, restaurants serving brine-fresh seafood and cobbled streets lined with whitewashed fisherman’s houses, Porto Covo is the gateway to the Costa Vicentina nature reserve where you’ll find Portugal’s wildest stretch of coastline.